-There are surprises hidden inside of every iteration of the NFL Playoffs.
+There are surprises hidden inside every iteration of the NFL Playoffs.
 They come in varying shapes, styles, and sizes, but they all have the same consequences: a favorite bids farewell, and an underdog lives another day.

 But not all 23 of those technical upsets were all that surprising.
 Most had small lines, displaying a narrow bend one way.
 That is not exactly what comes to my mind when I think “upset.”
 So, I cut out any contest in which the underdog was considered to be within three points or fewer of the favorite.
 I tunneled my vision toward only the matchups with lines larger than a field goal.
 That left me with nine pairings to parse: 2023 Bengals at Bills, 2022 Bengals at Chiefs, 2022 49ers at Packers, 2022 Bengals at Titans, 2021 Browns at Steelers, 2020 Titans at Ravens, 2020 Vikings at Saints, 2020 Titans at Patriots, and 2019 Eagles at Bears.

 What do these games have in common?
 Where do they depart?
 What can we learn from their existence?
 Our finding could come in handy when the Splash NFL Playoffs Pick X contests roll around.
-Let’s dive in.

 Getting Hot at the Right Time